 When to Go Out

 The sun is at its strongest between 10 am and 4 pm, so if you’re out and about during that window, remember to seek shade for 10–15 minutes per hour you’re outside.
-If the day is predicted to be a scorcher, consider limiting your outdoor time to the early morning, before it gets too hot.
+If the day is predicted to be a scorcher, consider limiting your outdoor time to the early morning or plan a night time activity.

 How to Apply Sunscreen for Kids